maxpoletaev/dendy/README.md

 # Dendy

 Dendy is a NES/Famicom emulator written in Go and named after the soviet Famicom bootleg.
-It serves no practical purpose other than to be a toy project for me, so do not expect it to beat any of the existing emulators in terms of performance or accuracy.
+It’s nothing serious, so do not expect it to beat any of the existing emulators in terms of performance or accuracy.
 Yet, it is capable of running most of the games I tried, so it’s not completely useless, and it's still a great learning experience.

 <img src="screenshots.png" alt="Screenshots">